Texashokies/Roosterteeth_Webarchiver/README.md

 Make sure Maven is up to date

-Install the crx file of the Webrecorder ArchiveWebPage extension and place it in src/main/resources/extensions https://chromewebstore.google.com/detail/webrecorder-archivewebpag/fpeoodllldobpkbkabpblcfaogecpndd
+Install the crx file of the Webrecorder ArchiveWebPage extension and place it in extensions folder same level as jar https://chromewebstore.google.com/detail/webrecorder-archivewebpag/fpeoodllldobpkbkabpblcfaogecpndd